Verdagon/Vale/docs/regions/Regions.md

 ```

 but it's rather tedious as we had to specify that second generic parameter (`g'`) along the way to get to that last one.

+# Looking Up Coords From Outside (LUCFO)

+The LookupSR rule usually looks up things like struct generics like `MyStruct<Ship>` or const generic things like integers and booleans.
+Theoretically coords too, for example if we typedef `&Ship` to `ShipRef` or something.

+However, if we look up a coord, we'll be bringing in that coord's region, which likely doesnt make sense in the context of this function.

+Two options:

+ * Don't allow looking up coords from outside.
+ * Assume they only have one region: the default one.
+Map that to the default region of where the LookupSR is.

+Let's do the latter.
+Note that itll require LookupSRs to know what region they're loading into.

+# Lookups Need To Know Their Region (LNTKTR)

+Let's say we have a `MyStruct<T Ref>` and some other function `foo` mentions a `MyStruct<OtherStruct<Ship>>`.
+In post-parsing, `foo` doesn't yet know that the `T` is a Ref, so it doesn't know whether `OtherStruct<Ship>`'s kind will be coerced to a coord.
+That information comes later, in the higher typing or typing pass.

+When we get there, if `T` is indeed a coord (which it is here), the higher typing or typing pass will need to know what region to bring it into.
+But how?

+Two options:

+ * Know about the ambient/default region in the higher typing / typing pass.
+ * Include that information in the CallSR (or LookupSR in the case of looking up a kind).

+We'll go with the latter, because we're trying to make all the regions very explicit and not ambient in the later phases.

+It alos helps with LUCFO.

+## Ignore Call and Lookup Regions in Typing Pass (ICLRTP)

+This _does_ make CallSR and LookupSR a little awkward, because those classes are reused in later stages and they still remember their region that late.
+This might be a reason to make a strongly-typed rule AST again (see STRAST).

+# Regions Apply Deeply To Generic Call Args (RADTGCA)

+If we have a generic call with a region like `x'List<Ship>`, then that `x'` applies deeply, as if we wrote `x'List<x'Ship>`.

+Whenever we're doing post-parsing to figure out the region for everything, we keep track of the nearest containing region, like the `x'` above.
+This is known as the "context region" there.

 # Simplifying Regions in Monomorphizer